 Just a friendly reminder (because many commenters on the original post seem to have “forgotten” 🙂 ) these rankings are based on theme, not cuisine.
 These restaurants could be serving cardboard covered in copious amounts of stale gravy and still make the list.
 (That’s not to say you should dine at a restaurant serving cardboard, but you get the idea.)
 We might briefly mention food just so you have an idea of what we think of it, but the rankings are in no way cuisine-based.

 14. Restaurant Marrakesh – If you look closely, there are still vestiges of the bygone days of EPCOT Center scattered around the park.
 Restaurant Marrakesh is undoubtedly one of these.
-Its design is intricate and beautiful, with ton of texture, from the floor to the ceiling, and everywhere in between (which is no surprise, as this is where the Morocco pavilion excels).
-There’s also entertainment (belly dancers and musicians performing traditional Moroccan music), and the food is quite solid, too.
-This is a hidden gem that we’d rank among the top table service restaurants in World Showcase.
+Its design is intricate and beautiful, with ton of texture, from the floor to the ceiling, and everywhere in between.
+No surprise, as this is where the Morocco pavilion excels.

 With so many well-themed restaurants at Walt Disney World, there’s bound to be some disagreement on this one.
 Which restaurants would be in your top 10?
 Your top 20?
 Any here you feel should be higher…or not on the list at all?
 Share which ones you think we missed and the ones you think we got spot-on in the comments!